birdandhike.com logo

 Death Valley National Park

 Alternatively, a somewhat shorter route runs west out of Las Vegas on Highway 160.
 Drive west on Highway 160 for about 60 miles to Pahrump.
 In Pahrump, about 3 miles north of downtown (Site 0719), turn left (west) onto Bell Vista Avenue (the highway sign reads Bell Vista "Road").
 Drive west on Bell Vista for about 25 miles to Highway 127 at Death Valley Junction and the Amargosa Opera House.
-Turn right (north) onto Highway 127 and drive north for a few hundred yards to Highway 190 (Site 0345), which is on the north side of town.
+Turn right (north) onto Highway 127 and drive north for a few hundred yards to Highway 190 (Site 0345), which is on the north edge of town.
 Turn left (west) onto Highway 190, and follow it for 30 miles to the Furnace Creek Visitor Center (Site 0712).
-The Visitor Center provides a good introduction to the area.

 HOURS